 Invalid EANs

-If an EAN does not exist in the ODS database, Consignment Warehouse will add it to an error queue so that it may be reported later.
-Users may view the invalid items for a given warehouse on the “Invalid Items” tab, and the “Invalid Items” tab is agnostic to the selected month.
+If an EAN does not exist in the ODS database, Consignment Warehouse will add it to an error queue so that it may be reported after the EAN is added.
+Users may view the invalid items for a given warehouse on the “Invalid Items” tab, selecting the invalid records by the date they were imported.
+Columns have been added for sales records so that finance team members may quickly and easily check net sales and units for invalid items.
+Inventory and receipts data values will not be visible on the Invalid tab.
 See the illustration below for additional detail: